eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - Algorithm input: take an arma::mat& class instance where the missing values are designated as NaN.
 Algorithm output: missing values are imputed in the same arma::mat instance as input (it is passed by reference).

-### 1. AlgoCollection

-- Choose a long name and a short name for your algorithm.
-We will use `ZeroImpute` and `zeroimp`, respectively.

 <!---
 You can choose any other names as long as they are used consistently.